 A global leader in international arbitration

 We are a top-shelf specialty practice with global resources.
 As a specialty practice of 50 lawyers, we offer deep partner involvement and lean teams to control costs and ensure the highest quality work product.
-At the same time, our position within a global law firm of 900+ lawyers allows us to put maximum resources at our clients’ fingertips.
+At the same time, our position within a global law firm allows us to put maximum resources at our clients’ fingertips.
 Among these resources are legal expertise across practices and offices, direct connections to industry experts and professional fluency in more than 40 languages.

 Resounding Victory for MOL Hungarian Oil and Gas

 Republic of Croatia v MOL Hungarian Oil and Gas PLC - UNCITRAL - PCA No. 2014-15